|Course Title:||English Literature for Advanced Students|

-Shakespeare is popular and we have already read six of his works (Merchant of Venice, Taming of the Shrew, Julius Caesar, Macbeth, Hamlet and Othello) and several sonnets.
+Shakespeare is popular and we have already read seven of his works (Merchant of Venice, Taming of the Shrew, Julius Caesar, Macbeth, Hamlet, Othello and Romeo and Juliet) and several sonnets.
 We watch theatre and film performances of the plays.

-Two well-known Luxembourgish authors who write through the medium of the English language, Anne-Marie Reuter and Percy Lallemang, addressed us last year and we read some stories from Anne-Marie's book "On the Edge".
+Two well-known Luxembourgish authors who write through the medium of the English language, Anne-Marie Reuter and Percy Lallemang, have addressed us and we read some stories from Anne-Marie's book "On the Edge".
 We are planning literary evenings featuring these authors.

 We are currently reading poems from Seamus Heaney's "Death of a Naturalist" (introduced to us by European School teacher Sinéad O'Donovan) and Father Brown short stories by G.K.Chesterton.
 In September we will read Shakespeare's King Lear and Stephen Crane's "Red Badge of Courage".

 |Location||Lycée Michel Lucius.
 Limpertsberg|

 The car park is accessed from Avenue Pasteur.